 The ancient city of Tlos is located 1 hour from Fethiye.
 Tlos is believed to be one of the most important religious Lycian sites dating back more than 4,000 years.
 The ruins include a theatre, stadium, agora, rock tombs and fortress.

-Entry costs 5 TL per person, or you can use your Museum Card.
+Entry currently costs 60 TL per person, or you can use your Museum Card.
 You’ll need to bring a bottle of water and a hat for Tlos as there is no shade at all and can get sweltering hot.
+Opening hours may change so visit the official Turkey Museums website for more details ahead of your trip.

 Pin this for later!